 All students must take and pass APMLE Part I and II (including CSPE) prior to graduation.
 Failure to pass any part of the APMLE board exams will result in the student being placed on academic probation.
-Students who fail any portion of the APMLE board exams is required to meet with their faculty mentor and The Dean within 1 week of receiving the failing score.
+Students who fail any portion of the APMLE board exams are required to meet with their faculty mentor and The Dean, or Dean's designee, within 1 week of receiving the failing score.
 CPM has established the following policies and procedures: